 - February 22nd in Japan

 - August 8th in Canada, and it is also International Cat Day

 - October 29th in the United States

-So here’s the good news: if you have an international brand, you could celebrate up to 5 times a year!
+So here’s the good news: if you have an international brand, you could celebrate more than 5 times a year!

 Let’s take a look at all the ways you can participate, support ethical cat ownership, and promote your brand online.
 We’ve featured some pretty cute photos and videos in the post, too 😻